VovchicGlinkin/weborigin/README.md

 # Minimal setup to start a new [BEM](http://bem.info) project

-This repository contains the *minimal* configuration-files and folders you will need to create a [BEM](http://bem.info) project from *scratch*.
+This repository contains the all necessary folders you will need to create a ENB project on the basis of bem  sample project.

 ---